 Glimpse the future and get inspired!

-Featuring both established and emerging local “makers,” the Buffalo Mini Maker Faire is a family-friendly celebration featuring rockets and robots, digital fabrication, DIY science and technology, urban farming and sustainability, alternative energy, bicycles, unique hand-made crafts, music, performance, local food, and educational workshops and installations.
+Featuring both established and emerging local “makers,” the Buffalo Mini Maker Faire is a family-friendly celebration featuring rockets and robots, digital fabrication, DIY science and technology, urban farming and sustainability, alternative energy, bicycles, unique hand-made crafts, music, performance, local food and educational workshops and installations.

-The Buffalo Mini Maker Faire is fortunate to have the Park School of Buffalo as its host and sponsor.
+The Buffalo Mini Maker Faire is very fortunate to have the Park School of Buffalo as its host and sponsor.
 This event uses the Park School’s thirty-four acre campus – formerly a farm – which now includes three soccer fields, two gymnasiums, six classroom buildings, theater, dining hall, pond, marsh, gardens, and a greenhouse while being located just minutes from downtown Buffalo and easily accessible from many communities throughout Western New York.

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker Movement.
 It’s a place where people show what they are making, and share what they are learning.